barnabysd/vetmedinfrontend/README.md

     Each content entry in the CMS has a prefix:

-    Page (should be renamed 'Section' as actually a collection of pages) e.g. the xray section is Page 9
+    Page (should be renamed 'Section' as actually a collection of pages) e.g. the xray section has the prefix Page 9

-1.  **Open the source code and start editing**
+3.  **Open the source code and start editing**

     Open the `src` directory in your code editor of choice and edit pages found in the `src/pages/` directory.
 Save your changes and the browser will update in real time